 Penwith · TR19

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Sennen, that work is shaped by the place itself — Sennen is the most westerly mainland village, on the cliffs above Sennen Cove and the white-sand beach of Whitesand Bay, AONB-designated and entirely within Heritage Coast, with a building stock that leans toward granite cliff cottages and Edwardian guesthouses.
+In Sennen, that work is shaped by the place itself — Sennen is the most westerly mainland village, on the cliffs above Sennen Cove and the white-sand beach of Whitesand Bay, AONB-designated and entirely within Heritage Coast, with a building stock that leans toward granite cliff cottages and modern AONB-sensitive replacement dwellings.

 • Conservation Area